Dementia care

 We're here to help

-As dementia specialists, we help families manage complex needs and deliver our care and support considering the needs and wishes of the person living with dementia and the people around them.
+We help families manage complex needs and deliver our care and support considering the needs and wishes of the person living with dementia and the people around them.
 Through developing a care plan, regular assessments and discussion we help patients and their families to understand and manage change, enabling everyone to live well.

 How can I be referred?

 Following a diagnosis of dementia your GP, health or social care professional can make a referral to local services to help develop a care plan.
-We proactively encourage referrals from the point of diagnosis and are currently the only Hospice in West Kent that GPs, health or social care professionals can refer to for specialist dementia care.

 You can also refer yourself or a loved one using our referral form by clicking the link below.
 We will then make contact with you and any healthcare professionals involved in your care.

-Our Dementia Café takes place on the first Saturday of the month in the Hospice from 10.30am to 12.30pm.
 It is open to everyone.
 You do not need to be a patient of Heart of Kent Hospice to come along.
-This Hub service is available to family members coping with the challenges of dementia and those who might not have been diagnosed yet.
+This Hub service is also available to family members coping with the challenges of dementia and those who might not have been diagnosed yet.

 There is no need to book or pre-register, just turn up.